-Technivorm was for a long time the sole leader on the high end drip coffee brewing makers.
+Technivorm was for a long time the sole leader on the high-end drip coffee brewing makers.
 It is still probably the most robust, and reliable machine, with a simple construction, with predictable great results every time.
-If you have a couple of minutes to tweak your brew, is probably the best choice, because of the simplicity in design, its great materials, and the reliability without match.
-This machine will last you for ever.
+If you have a couple of minutes to tweak your brew, is probably the best choice, because of the simplicity in design, its great materials, and the reliability without a match.
+This machine will last you forever.

 On the other hand, if you want a machine that can do everything for you, and you don’t like to spend your time babysitting coffee making devices, you should take a look at the other two devices we recommend further on the page.

 Brewing Differences between Technivorm Moccamaster and Bonavita

 Technivorm’s machine has a metal spray head that can be moved around over the grounds to obtain an even saturation.
 You have to do that manually, which is a turn off for me.
 They could have done a better job to avoid user’s intervention.
 In contrast, Bonavita is set and go.
 The showerhead is designed so that it sprays evenly, and you don’t have to do anything.
 Even though Bonavita has the advantage on this aspect, the machine from Technivorm compensates a bit with a brewing basket that can be set to fast drip, slow drip, and no drip at all.
 This allows you to play with various brewing settings and various grind sizes.

 The brewing temperature is for both the coffee machines within the SCAA standards.
 SCAA recommends a water temperature of at least 92°C during the brewing cycle, this means 197.6°F. They also recommend that the temperature not exceed 96°C, which means 204.8°F.